OpenWhere/anansi/README.md

         [ Step<V,E> ] steps;  // rename this field!
     }

 Where this gets difficult is that we also want to:

 - Model an adjacency as essentially a one-step Walk.
+- Referencing the parts (form/to/over) of a one-step adjacency walk should be simple getters.
 - Model an empty Walk.
 For example, the first Walk in a pre-order traversal is just the start vertex, no edge having been followed yet.
 - Model a self-loop, which must be different than an empty Walk.